B87/cv-cli/README.md

 ### Roadmap

-- first command: gender-detector.
-Tries to identify the gender of a person if present in a input image from file system
+- Improve gender detection accuracy
-- add custom training functionallity
+- Add custom training functionallity

 ### Install it in your system

-There is no installation procedure at this moment.
+There is no installation script at this moment.
 Just clone the repo and execute the cli.py script.

-Your will need:
+You will need:

+- python (3.x)
-- python3
+- pip
 - pipenv

-And some pip dependencies, execute pipenv install
+And some pip dependencies :

 	cd [project_folder]
 	pipenv install pytest